Last updated on May 15, 2024

 We’re getting out of the personal and nearly impossible to find cards and into the commercial and very hard to find cards.
 Black Lotus is by far the most famous Magic card in existence, and part of the infamous Power 9.
 Every new player is told the story of this and it’s eight brothers from Alpha and Beta and their insane price tag.
 I don’t believe I need to explain why.

 Getting one of these bad boys can run you anywhere from $28,000 for a heavily played copy or $44,700 for a lightly played variety.
+In April 2024, a sale between an anonymous buyer and Pristine Collectibles broke records: The item sold was a pristine Alpha Black Lotus that went for $3 million dollars, breaking the record for the most expensive Magic card established in 2023 with the 1/1 The One Ring.

-#6.
+#7.
 Foil Intuition

 Intuition is a tutor card from Tempest that lets you search for three different cards.
 Its main punishment is that your opponent gets to decide which one you get to put in your hand and which two go to the graveyard.
-That alone makes the card worth from $130 to $175.
+That alone makes the card worth between $130 to $175.

 However, they’re not rare in the same sense as the other cards on this list.
-What makes Intuition special is that it wasn’t originally offered as a foil, but a foil variant was introduced as a judge promo in 2003.
+What makes Intuition special is that it wasn’t originally offered as a foil, but a foil variant was introduced as a Judge Promo in 2003.
 This caused the price to shoot up to between $800 to $2,000 depending on condition.
 Not as much as the other cards so far, but its rarity puts it so high on this list.
 Only the Judges of sanctioned tournaments got these, so supply is much lower and there’s no possible way to get this in a booster or starter pack.

-#5.
+#6.
 Phoenix Heart

 Phoenix Heart